FiLeVeR10/edna/README.md

 # Need ROMS? #
 ##############

-Well I can't provide roms, but I can that you shouldn't try a google search like
+Well I can't provide roms, but I can say that you shouldn't try a google search like

 	"index of" -html -htm -shtml -cfm -php -asp -aspx -pdf nes